JamesMcGahn/Projects/Projects From Tuts/React Projects/TheColorapp/README.md

 # The Color App Project

 The The Color App was a Project in Colt Steele's The Modern React Bootcamp (Hooks, Context, NextJS, Router).
-The goal of this project was to combine everything learned about React and create an React App.
+The goal of this project was to combine everything learned about React and create a React App.
 Most of the App was completed on my own after being prompted for the next step (All styling was copied).

 ## Link